WDI-SEA/notes/16-react/react-state/mood-points.md

   </div>
 )
 ```

-> Check it out!
-If you browse to `http://localhost:3000`, your state will be displayed.

-**Next Steps**:

-Next, let's make sure we display that information to the user.
-In your `MoodTracker.js` `render()` method, we'll let the user know how many mood points they have by adding in the line seen here.

 Note how similar this looks to using props.
 All React components include both `this.props` and `this.state`.
 All together, the code inside `render()` for our `MoodTracker.js` can now look as seen here: